Nainikas/CIC-Filter-Implementation/README.md

 ---
 ## Example results and Waveforms from Simulation and MATLAB

-There are examples of waveforms and results from MATLAB as images in the **Results and Waveforms** folder.
+There are examples of waveforms and results from MATLAB and Vivado as images in the **Results and Waveforms** folder.

 ---